jjainschigg-r/new-mke-docs/docs/configuration/add-services.md

      name: ingress-nginx
      namespace: ingress
 ```
+!!! important
+    You must manually create all of the service templates before you apply the
+    configuration.
+To confirm that service templates exist in the MKE 4k cluster and
+    that they are valid for all added services:

+    ```bash
+kubectl get servicetemplates -A
+    ```
-To learn more about the services sanctioned by k0rdent, refer to the [k0rdent
+To learn more about the services sanctioned by k0rdent and to find
+instructions on how to create service templates, refer to the [k0rdent
 catalog](https://catalog.k0rdent.io/latest/).